-In 2020 there were 2,944 drug overdoses that resulted in death within the state of Illinois.
+In 2020 2,944 drug overdoses resulted in death within the state of Illinois.
 This was a 33% increase from 2019.
-Interestingly enough 83 percent of these deaths were a result of opioids.
+Interestingly enough, 83 percent of these deaths were a result of opioids.
 Another startling statistic is that opioid deaths were 2.3 times higher than car crash deaths and 2.2 times higher than homicides.
 Much of this death is attributed to the rise of fentanyl.
 Overall, since 2013 Illinois has seen an increase in deaths related to synthetic opioids by 2,736 percent.

 Drug addiction is clearly an issue that is plaguing the state of Illinois, much as it has the country.
 This is particularly true when referring to opioid abuse.
 In 2020, the United States as a whole saw over 81,000 deaths due to opioids.

 Addiction does not discriminate and can affect anyone regardless of age, race, or gender.
 It is important to be able to identify the signs and symptoms of addiction to get someone the help they need.